-- Move the posts to the right for more cast off. - Move the posts to the left for more cast on. - 5 If drop at comb has already been set to your desired height, tighten the Allen screw in the stock plate and reinstall the recoil pad and buttplate.
+- 4 With the Allen screw loose, carefully adjust comb to desired position (Figure 14, page 26) by sliding each post equally in the desired direction.
+Each adjustment increment represents approximately 1/16". - · Move the comb to the right for more cast off. - Move the comb to the left for more cast on. - 5 If drop at comb has already been set to your desired height, tighten the Allen screw in the stock plate and reinstall the recoil pad and buttplate.
 The screw needs to be firmly tightened, but be careful not to overtighten.
 If drop has not been set, leave the Allen screw loose and proceed to "Adjusting Drop at Comb."